braksator/webarchiver/README.md

 Where 'website' is the directory containing your files and 'archived' is the non-existent directory where the archive will be written.

+Now type `node index.js` and let it go to work.

 This module exports all of its functions so you can potentially overwrite some parts of it too!

 It takes about half a day to process a gig of data on an average machine, just to ballpark it for you, YMMV.